Synchrotron-Light for Experimental Science and Applications in the Middle East: Initial beams

 Although the current facility has space for seven light beams, only two beams were operational when the facility opened in 2017.
 The first beam is an X-ray beam that will be used to study pollution in the Jordan Valley, among other things.
 While the second beam provides infrared radiation for a microscope that would study biological tissue; including cancer cells.
 The rest are planned for later, with the third beam, an X-ray source used for crystallography, slated for late 2017.

 Deaths and delays

-Dr. Masoud Alimohammadi and Dr. Magid Shahriari, two Iranian members of SESAME, were killed in two different terrorist attacks, for which an Iranian prosecutor accuses the Israeli Mossad in 2010.
+Dr. Masoud Alimohammadi and Dr. Magid Shahriari, two Iranian members of SESAME, were killed in two different attacks, for which an Iranian prosecutor accuses the Israeli Mossad in 2010.
 The roof of the laboratory collapsed during the 2013 Middle East cold snap due to heavy snowfall, which led to delays.